conductor-sdk/conductor-examples-saga-pattern/README.md

    }'
    ```

+A successful booking creation workflow run will look like this:

 #### Triggering the cancellation workflow to simulate rollback of distributed transactions

 * Create a booking for rider 3 who doesn't have a payment method seeded.